pytorch/serve/docs/batch_inference_with_ts.md

 }
 ```

-* Verify that the workers were started properly
+* Verify that the workers were started properly.

 ```text
 $ curl localhost:8081/models/resnet-152